nvie/decoders/MIGRATING-v2.md

 );
 ```

+## `dispatch` is now `disjointUnion`

+Just a name change, no other changes.
+This new name better reflects what it's for, and
+makes room for a more generic version of `dispatch` in a future version.

 ## Change `$DecoderType` to `DecoderType` (without the `$`)

 The helper type `$DecoderType` has been renamed to `DecoderType`.
 Just remove the `$`